 Tammy has her master’s degree from the Hazelden Betty Ford Graduate School of Addiction Studies in Center City, Minnesota, with a concentration in integrated recovery/dual disorders treatment.
+She recently completed the Infant, Early Childhood and Family Mental Health Capstone Certificate program at the University of Wisconsin, Madison to increase her skills with families and provide comprehensive services to local agencies and families.
 She believes in a person-centered care system where everyone is recognized as an individual and therapy designed around their interest, abilities, and needs.
 Tammy believes in a holistic approach to total body wellness and she works to help people recognize their potential.
 When she is not working Tammy gardens, walks her dog, and spends time with her family.

-Red Cliff Youth and Family TREE Project Coordinator/Lead Evaluator
+Red Cliff Youth and Family TREE (RC TREE)

 Gabrielle has a bachelor’s degree in Community Health Promotion from the University of Wisconsin-Superior.
 The degree itself is one that allows the opportunity to study a demographic to determine what services are currently made available to it and assessing possibilities of what could be done to further benefit and support that targeted population.
 Previously, Gabrielle worked 1 ½ years at the Red Cliff Community Health Center as a Tribal Early Learning Initiative (TELI) Coordinator, where she operated organizational aspects of the position, such as coordinating meetings and writing grant reports in line with efforts to support children and families apart of the Early Childhood demographic.
 She is enthusiastic to be starting her new position and the opportunity to contribute to the project’s internal operations regarding data management and meeting report requirements.

-Laura has an associate’s degree in substance use disorder counseling along with an associate’s degree in human services.
 Laura has worked for the Red Cliff tribe for over 20 years in various departments.
-Laura worked in the AODA field from 2001 to 2008; she was a Counselor in Training and also a Prevention Specialist in Training during those years.
+Laura worked in the AODA field from 2001 to 2008; she was as a Counselor in Training and also a Prevention Specialist in Training during those years.
 Laura was on tribal council for eight years (four terms).
 Laura has one daughter and a beautiful grandson.
 Laura enjoys the outdoors whether it be by walking, biking and taking care of her yard, she also like to crochet and does bead work.

 Linda Dunbar has an Associates of Art degree in Ojibwe Language and Cultural Specialist from Rainy River Community College, International Falls, MN, 1992, and attended Seven Generations College in Fort Frances, Ontario pursuing her Aboriginal Social Work degree.
 1993 – 1995.
 Linda also has 2 years of education in Certified Occupational Therapy Assistant program through Lake Superior College, Duluth MN.
 1987 – 1989.
 Linda also attended a 1 year program in Cultural Diversity and received a certificate of completion from Madison, WI in 2010.
 Most recently Linda attended and completed PSIT training and is certified as a PSIT.
 UWS, Stevens Point.
 2017.